-Porter's Five Forces is an alternate model to SWOT (Strengths, Weaknesses, Opportunities, Threats) an analysis tool which is credited to Albert Humphrey at the Stanford Research Institute to help companies get a sense of their position within a competitive landscape.
-Porter taught his students at Harvard about SWOT analysis, but felt the tool had limitations because it placed too much focus on individual companies rather than on industries.
+Porter's Five Forces is an alternate model to SWOT (Strengths, Weaknesses, Opportunities, Threats), an analysis tool credited to Albert Humphrey at the Stanford Research Institute to help companies get a sense of their position within a competitive landscape.
+Porter taught his students at Harvard about SWOT analysis but felt the tool had limitations because it placed too much focus on individual companies rather than on industries.
 Porter saw the need for a framework that also looked at the competitive landscape holistically, in the context of an entire industry.
 The simple framework that Porter developed for achieving a competitive advantage in the marketplace is still being taught in business schools today.

 Porter's techniques for analyzing competitors

-- Threat of new entrants - How easy is it for a new competitor to enter the market?
+- Threat of new entrants.
+How easy is it for a new competitor to enter the market?

-- Rivalry among existing competitors - How many competitors offer a similar product at a similar price?
+- Rivalry among existing competitors.
+How many competitors offer a similar product at a similar price?

-- Threat of substitute products or services - What is the likelihood a customer will switch to a similar product?
+- Threat of substitute products or services.
+What is the likelihood a customer will switch to a similar product?

-- Power of buyers - How easy is it for buyers to drive prices down?
+- Power of buyers.
+How easy is it for buyers to drive prices down?

-- Power of suppliers - How easy it is for suppliers to drive prices up?
+- Power of suppliers.
+How easy it is for suppliers to drive prices up?

 The first three forces are sometimes referred to as horizontal competition.
-Variables in horizontal competition include the possibility of new competitors entering the market, the rivalry among existing competitors and the threat posed by substitute products or services.
+Variables in horizontal competition include the possibility of new competitors entering the market, the rivalry among existing competitors, and the threat posed by substitute products or services.

 Porter's techniques for creating superior performance

-- Cost leadership strategy - Should the product or service be offered at a lower price than the competitors'?
+- Cost leadership strategy.
+Should the product or service be offered at a lower price than the competitors?

-- Differentiation strategy - Should the product or service have unique features or benefits that are so appealing that customers are willing to pay a premium price?
+- Differentiation strategy.
+Should the product or service have unique features or benefits that are so appealing that customers are willing to pay a premium price?

-- Focus strategy - Should the product or service target niche markets that are overlooked or underserved by competitors?
+- Focus strategy.
+Should the product or service target niche markets that are overlooked or underserved by competitors?

 How to create a sustainable competitive advantage

-Sustainable competitive advantage refers to maintaining a favorable position over the long term, which can help boost a company's image in the marketplace, its valuation and its future earning potential.
+Sustainable competitive advantage refers to maintaining a favorable position over the long term, which can boost a company's image in the marketplace, its valuation and its future earning potential.

 Strategic management expert Jay B. Barney published an article in 1991 that took Porter's ideas and expanded upon them, adding an element for sustaining a competitive advantage over time.
-Barney's article, entitled "Firm Resources and Sustained Competitive Advantage," suggested that instead of just looking at outside influences when analyzing the competitive landscape, companies should also look inward to achieve sustainable competitive advantage.
+Barney's article, titled "Firm Resources and Sustained Competitive Advantage," suggested that instead of just looking at outside influences when analyzing the competitive landscape, companies should also look inward to achieve sustainable competitive advantage.

 Barney wrote that previous frameworks, including Porter's, were based on the incorrect assumption that all companies within the same industry shared the same attributes.
 It is each company's differences, Barney pointed out, that should be exploited to gain a competitive advantage.

 Barney maintained that for resources to hold potential as sources of sustainable competitive advantage, they should be valuable, rare, inimitable and non-substitutable (VRIN), defined as the following:

-Valuable - Does the resource have greater value, in terms of costs and benefits, than similar resources in competing companies?
+- Valuable.
+Does the resource have greater value, in terms of costs and benefits, than similar resources in competing companies?

-Rare - Is the resource scarce when compared to the relative demand for its use or what it produces?
+- Rare.
+Is the resource scarce when compared to the relative demand for its use or what it produces?

-Inimitable - Can the resource be imitated or copied easily?
+- Inimitable.
+Can the resource be imitated or copied easily?

-Non-substitutable - How difficult is it to replace the resource with a substitute?
+- Non-substitutable.
+How difficult is it to replace the resource with a substitute?